Why Are Mission Statements Important

 The Attributes of Good and Bad Mission Statements

-Your mission statement is a way of summing up your nonprofit to the outside world.
+Your mission statement serves as a clear and concise representation of your nonprofit organization to those outside it.

 Examples of Nonprofit Mission Statements

 Let’s look at mission statements from well-known organizations.

 “We’re a nonprofit organization bringing clean and safe drinking water to people around the world.”

 Review: This is a great mission statement because it is simple, emotional, and contains all three elements previously mentioned.

 - Fluff: We’re a nonprofit organization

 - Who/Cause: people around the world

 The statement presents a problem, outlines an action to change the problem, then addresses the population served.

 Springboard for the Arts: